PostgreSQL Interview Questions: Top 30 With Answers (2026)

-PostgreSQL Interview Questions for Smart Database Hiring
+30 PostgreSQL Interview Questions With Expert Answers for 2026

 1. SQL and relational thinking

 - Set-based querying in ANSI SQL with PostgreSQL extensions such as CTEs and window functions.
+Mastering these is a core part of the essential PostgreSQL developer skills that interviewers screen for.

 - Command over joins, grouping, filtering, and predicate logic across realistic datasets.